J-1 Academic Training Employment

-- AT before completion of studies will be deducted from the total 18 or 36 months
+- AT before completion of studies will also be deducted from the total 18 or 36 months

 - Your job title.

 - The name and address of your employment training supervisor

-Make sure that your employer's letter includes all of these details.
+Make sure that your employer's letter includes all of the above details.
 (For convenience, refer your employer to this sample letter.)

 - The goals and objectives of the specific training program.

 - A description of the training program, including its location, the name and address of the training supervisor, number of hours per week, and dates of the training.

-- How the training relates to the student's major field of study, and
+- How the training relates to the student's major field of study.

-- Why it is an integral or critical part of the academic program of the exchange visitor student.
+- Why it is an integral or critical part of the student's academic program.

 A Note of Caution about off-campus employment:

 Employment without proper work authorization is a serious violation of your status.
-Before you start any kind of employment, you must first consult with Davis IC, whose written approval is necessary in advance.
+Before you start any kind of employment, you must first consult with Davis IC - written approval is necessary in advance.